“What is it that I need to do?”

 Was this just a waste of time?

-“How do I make a switch to a new industry without having that background experience?”
+“How do I make a career change without having that background experience?”

 There are so many questions that plague people that have decided to take the bull by the horns and make a career change for themselves.